 Together with our community, we mourn the loss of George Floyd, a beloved community member, who lost his life to police violence, and condemn the grievous injustices that led to his death.
-And while our black and brown sisters and brothers have continually been gasping for air in the midst of ongoing racism, violence and oppression that still exists in our community, for many of us of privilege, this week has served to remind us that we have much work to do to address these systemic injustices.
-To be frank, we don’t need anymore reminders.
+And while our black and brown sisters and brothers have continually been gasping for air in the midst of ongoing racism, violence and oppression that still exists in our community.
+We are reminded that we have much work to fo to address these systemic injustices, and yet, to be frank, we don't need anymore reminders.
 We need to do our work.
 But where do we begin?
 Where do we go from here?
 How will we ever move forward?

 Grieve - This is where we start

 Often when we see what is broken, our instincts are to either try to fix it or ignore it, hoping that it will go away.
 Perhaps what we need to do first is to attend to it.
 The practice of lament is abundant in our scriptures and in Christian tradition writ large, but not so much in the American Church.
 Our fear of touching those deep places of grief often keep us from entering into the necessary work of healing.
 And yet, we follow a God and savior who suffered with us, and invites us to suffer and grieve alongside one another.
 May 31st, we centered our gathering on grieving George Floyd's death so that we might expand our capacity to hold the grief with our black sisters and brothers, and stand with them in greater solidarity.
 You can watch the rebroadcast and participate in that gathering of lament here.

 Pray - Lean into Infinite Love as our source